Miguel Ángel López (cyclist)

 In 2016, López won his first World Tour stage race at the Tour de Suisse and achieved his maiden grand tour stage victory the following season on Stage 11 of the Vuelta a España, followed by another victory on Stage 15.
 He was the overall winner of the Tour Colombia and the Volta a Catalunya in 2019.
-In 2020, he won the "Queen" stage of the Tour de France.
+In 2020, he won stage 17 of the Tour de France to Col de la Loze, considered the Queen stage.

+In 2023, López was suspended by the UCI for an anti-doping rule violation, and in 2024 was found guilty for use and possession of Menotropin, a prohibited substance.
+He is currently suspended from competition until 24 July 2027.

 Career

 López was born in Pesca.
 López celebrated success in 2014, winning multiple stage races while still an amateur.
 In August he won the Tour de l'Avenir, the most prestigious under 23 cycling race.
 López also won the U23 version of the Vuelta a Colombia.